Koredotcom/docs/docs/xo/contactcenter/campaigns/list-management/list-management.md

         You would enter "contact.name.first" and "contact.name.last" in the First Name and Last Name fields.
         <img src="../images/fieldmapping.png" alt="API Integration" title="API Integration" style="border: 1px solid gray; zoom:80%;">

-12. click **Save**.
+12. Click **Save**.
 The contact list is fetched from the third-party database.